Loewner theory for quasiconformal extensions: old and new: Universal Teichm uller spaces

 $f$ is $0$-quasiconformal if and only if $f$ is conformal, as discussed above.
 If $f$ is $k$-quasiconformal, then so is its inverse $f^{-1}$ as well.
 A composition of a $k_1$- and $k_2$-quasiconformal map is $(k_1 + k_2)/(1 + k_1k_2)$-quasiconformal.
 The composition property of the complex dilatation is the following; Let $f$ and $g$ be quasiconformal maps on $G$.
 Then the complex dilatation $\mu_{g \circ f^{-1}}$ of the map $g \circ f^{-1}$ is given by

 Since a $0$-quasiconformal map is conformal, the above formula concludes that if $\mu_f = \mu_g$ almost everywhere in $G$ then $g \circ f^{-1}$ is conformal on $f(G)$.

 As the case of conformal mappings, isolated boundary points of a domain $G$ are removable singularities of every quasiconformal mapping of $G$.
-It follows from this property that quasiconformal and conformal mappings divide simply-connected domains into the same equivalence classes.
+It follows from this property that quasiconformal and conformal mappings divide simply connected domains into the same equivalence classes.